 include evidence that employment assistance services are not available to the individual through a program funded under §110 of the Rehabilitation Act of 1973 or a program funded under the Individuals with Disabilities Education Act (20 U.S.C. §1401 et seq.); and

 for any activity simultaneously performed by more than one service provider, include a written justification in the individual's PDP for the use of more than one service provider.

-Individualized Skills and Socialization

-Revision 23-1; Effective January 1, 2023

-On-Site Individualized Skills and Socialization

-Revision 23-1; Effective January 1, 2023

-General Description of Service Component

-Revision 23-1; Effective January 1, 2023